Chase Brass and Copper Company: Wartime

 During World War II, the Chase Brass and Copper Company made more than 50 million cartridge cases and mortar shells, more than a billion small caliber bullets and, eventually, some of the components used in the atomic bomb.

 Most of the brass buttons used on Federal uniforms, belt buckles and other fittings, were made in Waterbury, the "Brass City", notably by the Chase Brass and Copper Company.

+During that same period of time, Chase Brass also sponsored an official National Basketball League team of their own called the Cleveland Chase Brassmen.
+Their team would be promoted up from the Amateur Athletic Union due to the NBL losing more teams than they were comfortable with losing during their previous two seasons of play, with the Cleveland Chase Brassmen squad joining the NBL for the 1943–44 season (after renaming themselves from their original Cleveland Chase Copper Brass team name).
+Despite having a poor 3–15 record that season, they still qualified for the NBL Playoffs (albeit by default) that season, where they would be swept by the eventual champion Fort Wayne Zollner Pistons (now known as the Detroit Pistons of the NBA).
+Chase Brass would only sponsor them for that one season before selling off their sponsorship to a local company called the Allmen Transfer & Moving Company (thus rebranding them into the Cleveland Allmen Transfers), where they'd continue playing in the NBL for two seasons before having their spot in the NBL (and only that spot in the NBL) be sold off to the Syracuse Nationals (now known as the Philadelphia 76ers of the NBA).

 Art Deco era

 Chase entered the consumer market with a line of chrome Art Deco household items in the 1930s, created by leading designers of the day such as Russel Wright, Rockwell Kent and Walter VonNessen.
 They were usually signed with the distinctive company logo of a centaur drawing a bow.
 These items are sought after today as collectibles.

 Chase discontinued this line in the early '40s, when it turned its attention to wartime production.
 Chase production of their 'Specialty' items lasted only 12 years, but during that time they issued over 500 items, and 500 more lamps and lighting fixtures.